bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-1of6-context.md

 The &quot;Critical C's&quot; are: **Context**, **Consistency**, **Contract**, **Chaos**, **Competencies** and **Coalescence**.
 Each of these topics will be covered in detail in this series of articles, starting with **Context**.

+Update: Part 2 of this series, {PostLink:critical-cs-of-microservices-2of6-consistency|Consistency} is now available.

 ### Context

 #### The Execution Context